BizUnity/StockPlot/README.md

 + Auto hide or show the X axis.
 (Only the last Plot X axis need to be shown).
 + Auto link the X axis with sub indicators and main price area.
 + Shared cross hair between price area and sub charts.
++ Display & modify properties of an indicator.

 ## Features planned